tue-mps-edu/asd-engd-project-2019-thermal-object-detection/testing_and_results/tensorflow_training_doc/evaluation_metric/README.md

 ### Optional

-You could also use both the methods of mAP and Precision/Recall to test your network as this gives you a deeper understanding of your network's capabilities.
-Like mAP score helps you to evaluate and assess your network's performance per class which is beneficial to understand that whether you need to collect more data to improve the mAP scores or not, whereas Precision/Recall helps you evaluate the smallest range up to which your network can perform effectively as even the network is having limitations after reaching a certain bounding box area.
+You could also use both the methods of mAP and precision/recall to test your network as this gives you a deeper understanding of your network's capabilities.
+Like mAP score helps you to evaluate and assess your network's performance per class which is beneficial to understand that whether you need to collect more data to improve the mAP scores or not, whereas precision/recall helps you evaluate the smallest range up to which your network can perform effectively as even the network is having limitations after reaching a certain bounding box area.

-The mAP method has less number of parameters to formulate in terms of logic of operation whereas the COCO evaluation method of precision/recall has too many parameters to deal with like what size of bounding boxes you start with and end with, number of simulations must be done with various recording data to actually prove that these bounding boxes numbers are viable which increases complexity of the project.
+The mAP method has fewer parameters to formulate in terms of logic of operation whereas the COCO evaluation method of precision/recall has too many parameters to deal with like what size of bounding boxes you start with and end with, number of simulations must be done with various recording data to actually prove that these bounding boxes numbers are viable which increases complexity of the project.

 ## References